Skip to content

 ...this one, too

-I them booked a trip to the Rainbow Mountain for the following day, with a start at 4:30 in the very early morning.
+I then booked a trip to the Rainbow Mountain for the following day, with a start at 4:30 in the very early morning.
 I returned to the nice hotel in the center I had stayed at earlier and retired for the short night.